6+.l0The Fall of Nokor Thom/

 The Fall of Champapura

-Facing the Mongolian invasion, the last Champa King Indravarman V welcomed the support from Dai-Viet to avoid catastrophic encounter with Kublai Khan.
+Facing the Yuan invasion, the last Champa King Indravarman V welcomed the support from Annam to avoid catastrophic encounter with Kublai Khan.
 He sent four embassies to the Viet court from 1266 to 1270.
-In 1278, then again in 1280 he resent the embassies to Tonkin when he was pressured to present himself at the Mongolian court at Peking, At the same time, he avoided his personal meeting with Kublai and sent embassies with presents to the Yuan court instead.
+In 1278, then again in 1280 he resent the embassies to Annam when he was pressured to present himself at the Yuan court at Peking, At the same time, he avoided his personal meeting with Kublai and sent embassies with presents to the Yuan court instead.
 In 1281, So 2c/gatu and Liu-Shen were ordered to establish Mongol protectorate at Champa.
 It is important to note that about the same time, the Mongols already launched many campaigns to succumb Pagan.
 Evidences show that if there were no interference from the Three Shan Brothers, Angkor was going to be next to fall under the Great Khan.
 As the Burmese court already sworn allegiance to the Mongols, the brothers had recourse to a drastic measure to stop the next deal.
 As we shall see, the eldest of the three brothers, Athinkhaya, later killed the Pagan King Kyozwa II because the latter had cooperated with the Mongol.
 Facing with a serious setback, the invasion of Champapura was the only option left for Kublai to carry on his ambitious project.
-Dispatched by General Sogatu, the Mongolian Army invaded the north and center of Champa in 1283.
-The Cham prince Harajit who was then heir of the Champa throne, rose up to fight the Mongolian invasion.
+Dispatched by General Sogatu, the Yuan Army invaded the north and center of Champa in 1283.
+The Cham prince Harajit who was then heir of the Champa throne, rose up to fight the Yuan invasion.
 To subdue Champa, Kublai Khan organized an expedition that lasted more than two years from 1283 to 1285.
-Using the wild mountain as refuge, the Chams could resist at best the Mongolian invasion.
-The refusal of Dai-Viet against the Mongol troops to pass through its territory created further obstacles for the latter.
+Using the wild mountain as refuge, the Chams could resist at best the Yuan invasion.
+The refusal of Annam against the Mongols to pass through its territory created further obstacles for the latter.
 Nevertheless, it did not stop the Great Khan from continuing his campaign against the Cham court.
 Having subduing the southern Sung court, the Khan was able to build up his fleets for the maritime campaign in a short time.
 In support to the Tai pact, the Great Khan was now able to launch attacks on Champapura by both land and sea channels.
-On his trip in the second half of the Thirteenth Century across the South China Sea, Marco Polo confirmed in his record the fall of Champapura under the mighty attacks of the Mongolian army.
+On his trip in the second half of the Thirteenth Century across the Southern Sea, Marco Polo confirmed in his record the fall of Champapura under the mighty attacks of the Yuan army.

 About the year 1278, Kublai (Khan), having received accounts of the great wealth of this (Champa) kingdom, resolved upon the measure of sending a large force, both infantry and cavalry, to effect the conquest of it.
 The country was accordingly invaded by the powerful army and placed under the command of one of his generals, named Sogatu.
 (Marco: Book III: Chapter VI: Of the country of Ziampa, of the King of that country and of his becoming tributary to the Great Khan: pp. 306-309)